tonystr/tonystr.github.io/articles/regex/index.md

 ## Alternative matches

 Say you're searching through the entirety of the e-book, [The Witcher: Sword of Destiny](https://www.amazon.com/Sword-Destiny-Witcher-Andrzej-Sapkowski/dp/0316389706), and you want to figure out *exactly* how many times the word "diverge" is mentioned.
 Just searching for the word "diverge" won't do.
 What about when he writes "diverging" or "diverged"?
 You'd have to search multiple times with different strings.
-With regex we can search for multiple variations of a word very easily
+Here is where /regex/ and normal "strings" differ.
+Strings consist of characters ("a", "b", "x", "\_", "9", ".", etc.), but regular expressions consist of *tokens*.
+Many of these tokens simply represent a character, /a/ = "a", /b/ = "b", /x/ = "x", /\_/ = "\_", /9/ = "9", however some tokens represent different *patterns*. `/./` for example, represents "any character".
+If you were to match something against `/./`, any character of any string would match it.
+The only case where `string.match(/./)` returns null is if `string` is empty (`""`).
+This is why it's called *matching* instead of something like *searching* - you're trying to match *patterns*.
+If you want to match a character which already has a use, like `/./`, you can *escape* it with a backslash (`\`). `/\./` matches ``"."``.

 ```js
 const string = 'The diverging path diverged between the ' +